types of octopus

 Photo by Rickard Zerpe on Wikimedia Commons licensed under CC BY 2.0 (Cropped from original)

-Fun Fact: The Day Octopus is awake during the day, unlike most of its nocturnal relatives.
+Fun Fact: The Day Octopus, also called the Hawaiian Day Octopus, is awake during the day, unlike most of its nocturnal relatives.

 Like others, it is also intelligent enough to use tools and solve problems.
 While it doesn’t have a backbone, it survives in the water through its ability to change color as camouflage.